 As far as possible, assuming your question does not reveal your solution, post your questions to the google group rather than privately e-mailing the instructors: this is more productive because your classmates probably have the same question too!
 On the other hand, if your question does contain part of your solution, you must not post it to the group.
 Do not post code to the group.

 We also encourage you to talk to your classmates (in a human language, not code) about psets.
 Sometimes bouncing your ideas off the person next to you can be really helpful and illuminating!

 An Individual problem means that you work on your own on this task, but may ask the CS111 staff for help.
 You may also talk to your classmates about the problem, as long as you never communicate in Python code with your classmates.

 On Partner tasks, you are required to work with a partner as part of a two-person team.
+There will also be problems with optional Partner tasks.
 Each team member will submit a single softcopy of your team-solution and the same grade will be given to both team members for this task.
 Throughout the semester, you may work with the same partner a maximum of two times.

 All work by a team must be a true collaboration in which members actively work together on all parts of the Task.
 It is not acceptable for team members to split up the Task and work on parts independently.
 All programming should be done with both team members working at the same computer console.
 It is strongly recommended that both team members share the responsibility of "driving" (typing at the keyboard), swapping every so often.
 The only work that you may do alone is debugging code that you have written together and talking with the instructors and drop-in tutors.